 Is Orzo Gluten-Free?

 You’ll find gluten in wheat, barley and malt.
 Since orzo is derived from wheat (durum wheat), orzo isn’t gluten-free.

 If you are unable to eat gluten, you could substitute pasta noodles made from beans, peas, corn, lentils or potatoes for the closest texture of orzo.
 Other gluten-free options include quinoa and amaranth.

+This orzo salad is easy to make!
 Start by cooking the orzo according to the package’s instructions.
 Drain the pasta well after cooking and allow it to cool before adding the lemon juice and oil.
 Then chill the lemony orzo in the refrigerator while you get the other fixings ready!